Local car enthusiast donates car to benefit three local charities

 “My wife and I went to visit the Gingerbread House.
 I couldn’t believe some of the stories we heard,” said Treadaway.

 Over the last eighteen months, Treadaway and his team spent a lot of hard restoring the vintage car.
 “Everything on the car is new.
-We wanted the person who wins the car be able to drive to California,” said Treadaway.
+We wanted the person who wins the car be able to drive to California.”

+The “Mustang for Good Raffle” will be able to restore the lives of many children and families in Shreveport-Bossier.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.